breadboard-ai/breadboard/seeds/graph-runner/README.md

 What is the right order of invoking nodes here?

 To make sense of this, the traversal machinery looks at the incoming edges (the heads) of every opportunity and determines whether it has collected all properties for each edge.
-If it has, the machinery deeps the opportunity as ready to be visited.
+If it has, the machinery deems the opportunity as ready to be visited.
 If it hasn't, the machinery skips this opportunity.

 In the diagram above, `node A` will be the first opportunity (since it's the entry point).
 After visiting this node, the machinery will uncover two more opportunities: `node C` and `node B`.